 - Chasing Perfection: A Behind-the-Scenes Look at the High-Stakes Game of Creating an NBA Champion by Andy Glockner

-Landing the First Job
+Landing the First Job in Sports Analytics

 With a relevant degree in hand, the next logical step for many would be to get hired.
 What is the best way forward?

 - Create a portfolio.
 There is an incredible amount of publicly available data that you can use to start your first project.
 This will help to get you familiar with different software and tools that you would need to use on the job, and it can be very helpful to have a goal to work towards, and then figure things out as you go.
 While this may lead to a feeling of spinning your wheels and not making progress as fast as you would like, just remember that every day working on the project is time well spent.
 A project that is in the works is a great talking point as you are meeting analysts in the industry.
 A completed project is an even better talking point.